Educators

 Video on “stay alert, stay safe”

-Recognizing a Fire Fighter and identify them as a community helper
+Recognizing a Fire Fighter and identifying them as a community helper

 Recognizing smoke alarms and the sounds